 - What courses should I take that will complement the work I do?

 - What safety courses will I need to take to do research in my field or lab?

 The better you plan your academic coursework, the better you will be able to organize your time for research.
-Whatever your future professional and academic plans, gaining experience in research through 99 courses will enhance your application and your preparedness for more self-directed research.
+Whatever your future professional and academic plans are, gaining experience in research will enhance your application and your preparedness for more self-directed research.

 Once you have evaluated your research interests and organized your time, the next step is finding a faculty mentor.
 As part of a collaborative research team, you will need to find the right position both for you and your potential research lab.